Code-Institute-Submissions/music-band/README.md

 ### Media Page

 This page implements flexbox with was perfect for resizing images and arranging columns.
 I wanted a mosaic look for the photographs and found a good solution of w3 schools to which I could adapt to my section.
 The Photos are arranged in 4 columns with the images set to 100% width.
 Breakpoints stack two and all columns on top of each other respectively.
 Images are directly from qotsa.com.
 One issue I had was with page load speed, So I decided to download the images instead of lining to them.
-Then reduce the file size to what would be there maxium width.
+Then reduce the file size to what would be there maximum width.
 This reduced the image sizes and load time considerably.

-Videos are YouTube embeds, A way of making these responsive comes with the youtube embed code.
+Videos are YouTube embeds, A way of making these responsive comes with the YouTube embed code.
 Padding = 56.21%.
 To further add more videos on the same row, this number was halved and quartered.
 The videos now resize perfectly.

 ### Tour Page

 This page provides information to a user about upcoming live dates and is tickets are available a link to ticketmaster.
 The main content is a form with dummy data taken from the nine inch nails website, as queens of the stone age are not currently on tour.

 An issue I had to resolve was as the tour dates feature was made with a table, when resizing to mobile width the table was far too wide and required a solution.
 CSS tricks had a good article which I could adapt to my own table.
 This involved a desktop first approach and on mobile screens treating the table as block element and applying a `:before` and `td:nth-of-type` selector on the td to insert the heading adjacent to the information.
-Otherwise it would be unclear what the information was refering to.
+Otherwise it would be unclear what the information was referring to.

 ### Newsletter Page

 The newsletter page is a simple form using semantic form elements and resizing accordingly for different widths.
-Most form elements have a required attribute for html5 validation althhough unfortunately the form element itself does not contain a method or action attribute as no backend or JavaScript being available.
-The page simply refreshes on submit anfd does not break otherwise.
+Most form elements have a required attribute for html5 validation although unfortunately the form element itself does not contain a method or action attribute as no backend or JavaScript being available.
+The page simply refreshes on submit and does not break otherwise.

 ---